-6. After the Axway Policy is imported, click Environment Settings in the left-hand column and Click Add
+6. After the Axway Policy is imported, click Environment Settings in the left-hand column and Click Add HTTP Header.
+In the HTTP Header Value field, enter the ASE authentication token that was created.

-7. After the Axway Policy is imported, click Environment Settings in the left-hand column and click Connect to ASE Request under ASE\Request\Connector.
+7. After the Axway Policy is imported, click Environment Settings in the left-hand column and click Connect to ASE Request under ASE_Request_Connector.
 Enter the IP address or the hostname of your ASE in the URL field as shown in the screen shot:

-8. In the Environment Settings in the left-hand column, click Connect to ASE Response under ASE\Response\Connector.
+8. In the Environment Settings in the left-hand column, click Connect to ASE Response under ASE_Response_Connector.
 Enter the IP address or the hostname of your ASE in the URL field as shown in the screen shot: